 To start with, the scoring system would be based only on Blocker and Critical issues.
 We had many of them from the beginning.
 So the worse the issue is, the more points you get by solving it.
 To keep it simple I based the score directly on the technical debt calculated by Sonar.

 It is a simple PBL (Points + Badges + Leaderboard) approach.
-Fixing Sonar issues gives you points for ranking up in the leaderboard.
+Fixing Sonar issues gives you points for ranking up on the leaderboard.
 Every now and then you get badges for doing fixes if you combine several of the same type or you fix many of them in a row.
 It’s a really simple game implementation so obviously it was impossible that would have worked without further explanation.
-I created a wiki page to explain it and provided the team the main reason for playing the game: fun while achieving a business objective.
+I created a wiki page to explain it and provided the team with the main reason for playing the game: fun while achieving a business objective.

 Required setup & How to design the micro-web

 For the micro-web, I used Spring Boot, the Sonarqube REST API, Thymeleaf, and Pure.css.
-I’ll dedicate a different post to describe the details and my intention is to publish the code in Github.
-[Update: the code is now on GitHub]

-How users can play the game
+How users play the game

 The premise is simple: while working you face code that is confusing or badly written that has many possibilities to end up being a bug.
 Instead of ignoring it and simply introduce your changes better: